Hispanics and Latinos in Arizona: Demographics

 Hispanics made up 32% of Arizona's population.
 The largest ancestry group in Arizona is Mexican (26%).
 The southern and central parts of the state are predominantly Mexican American, especially in Santa Cruz County and Yuma County near the Mexican border.
 In addition, there are an estimated 45,000 people residing in Arizona who are natives of Puerto Rico or of Puerto Rican descent.

-In 2003, for the first time, there were slightly more births to Hispanics in the state than births to non-Hispanic whites.
-Since then, the gap has widened.
-In 2007, Hispanics accounted for 45% of all newborns whereas non-Hispanic whites accounted for 41% of all births.
-However by 2011 those trends reversed.
-By 2011, non-Hispanic whites accounted for 46% of all births while Hispanics births fell to 39%.
+In 2003, there were slightly more births to Hispanics in the state than births to non-Hispanic whites for the first time.
+The gap has widened in 2007, with Hispanics accounting for 45% of all newborns and non-Hispanic whites accounting for 41% of all births.
+By 2011, those trends temporarily reversed, and non-Hispanic whites accounted for 46% of all births while Hispanic births fell to 39%.
 After 2011, the number of Hispanic births has once again surpassed that of non-Hispanic whites.
 Arizona was projected to become a minority-majority state by the year 2015 if population growth trends continued.
 As of 2010, 21% (1,202,638) of Arizona residents age 5 and older spoke Spanish at home as a primary language.